helix-editor/helix/book/src/generated/static-cmd.md

 | `C-x` | Invoke completion popup | `completion` |
 | `C-r` | Insert register | `insert_register` |
 ## Select
+This mode echoes Normal mode, but changes any movements to extend selections rather than replace them.
+Goto motions are also changed to extend, so that `vgl` for example extends the selection to the end of the line.

+Search is also affected.
+By default, `n` and `N` will remove the current selection and select the next instance of the search term.
+Toggling this mode before pressing `n` or `N` makes it possible to keep the current selection.
+Toggling it on and off during your iterative searching allows you to selectively add search terms to your selections.

 | Key | Description | Command |
 | --- | --- | --- |
 | `h`, `left` | Extend left | `extend_char_left` |